Alek Wek

-Alek Wek (born 16 April 1977) is a South Sudanese-British model and designer who began her fashion career at the age of 18 in 1995.
+Alek Wek (born 16 April 1977) is a South Sudanese–British model and designer who began her fashion career at the age of 18 in 1995.
 She has been hailed for her influence on the perception of beauty in the fashion industry.
 She is from the Dinka ethnic group in South Sudan, but fled to Britain in 1991 to escape the civil war in Sudan.
 In 2015, she was listed as one of BBC's 100 Women.

 Early life

-Alek was born in Wau in Sudan (now South Sudan), in a two-bedroom house without electricity or running water, and is the seventh of nine children.
+Alek was born 16 April 1977 in Wau, Sudan (now South Sudan), in a two-bedroom house without electricity or running water, and is the seventh of nine children.
 Her mother Akuol (b.
 1946) was a housewife, and her father Athian (1933–1985) was an education official.
 Her name reportedly means "Black Spotted Cow".
-Alek suffered from the skin condition psoriasis from infancy until age 14.

 When the civil war broke out in Wau in 1985, the Wek family had to flee from both rebel and government forces.
-Her father, Athian, once broke his hip in a bicycle accident, and his hip was repaired with metal pins.
+Her father Athian once broke his hip in a bicycle accident, and his hip was repaired with metal pins.
 Long periods of walking caused Athian's hip to get infected, and upon the family's return to Wau, he became paralysed and endured a haemorrhage.
 He died at a relative's home in Khartoum.